dtedesco1/dted.github.io/index.md

 ## Things I've built that I can share
 - [Tasky](https://dt-tasky.herokuapp.com/) A task management web app built with Python & Flask.
 - [NFT-GM](https://github.com/dtedesco1/nft-gm-vanilla) - A silly web app for your NFT's to say hello to each other.

-# Annual Letters
-I write a letter to friends every year and [share it publicly](https://tinyletter.com/tedesconotes).